Dr Stéphane Bouchard Part 2 Podcast Poster

 Connect with the guests

-47:41 Her work as a Trauma Psychotherapist and how to get in touch if you would like help around online trauma.
+Get in touch with Cath if you would like help around online trauma.

 Books Published